jaspector

 The city's packet states permits cover construction, alteration, demolition, moving structures, and trade work.
 The packet describes residential, commercial, and mixed-use permit review and certificate of occupancy issuance.
 The fee ordinance also lists remodeling, accessory buildings, pools, fences, demolition, driveway approach, occupancy permits, zoning applications, and plats.

-Typical processing time is Plan review time varies by project, revisions, and internal workload; no fixed public turnaround was posted..
+Building permit processing times in Rusk, TX typically run Plan review time varies by project, revisions, and internal workload; no fixed public turnaround was posted..
+Timelines can vary based on project complexity and current department workload.